-If a physical exam or X-ray reveals that you have plantar fasciitis, you may be referred to a foot and ankle orthopedic surgeon at Rush.
+If a physical exam or X-ray reveals that you have plantar fasciitis, you may be referred to a foot and ankle specialist at Rush.
 With treatment, most patients feel better within months, although treatment can last up to a few years.

 In most cases, nonsurgical treatments and rest will improve the pain, including the following:

 - Physical therapy with stretching instruction